huystuhh/huystuhh.github.io/index.md

 ## <span id="about">About</span>

 Hi!
-I’m a software engineer based in Austin, TX who enjoys learning new technologies and upskilling.
+I'm a software engineer based in Austin, TX who enjoys learning new technologies and upskilling.
 I pride myself on being adaptable and a jack-of-all-trades, always eager to take on new challenges and grow throughout my career.

-Over the years, I’ve worked as a Senior Software Engineer at companies like Community Tech Alliance, MyFitnessPal, Under Armour, and IBM.
-My experience spans leading teams, managing cloud infrastructure (especially with AWS and GCP), and building everything from developer platforms to large-scale data pipelines.
-I’m comfortable with Python, JavaScript/TypeScript, Terraform, Kubernetes, and a wide range of DevOps and data engineering tools.
+Over the years, I've been at companies of diferrent shapes and sizes.
+My experience spans being a technical leader, managing cloud infrastructure, and working on everything from developer platforms to large-scale data pipelines.
+I'm comfortable with Python, JavaScript/TypeScript, Terraform, Kubernetes, and a wide range of DevOps and data engineering tools.
 I love collaborating across teams, mentoring others, and making sure systems are reliable, scalable, and secure.

-Outside of work, I enjoy building side projects that solve real problems or just scratch a personal itch.
+Outside of work, I enjoy tackling side projects that solve problems or scratch a personal itch.
 One of my favorites is the OPTCG Top 8 Generator, a tool for the One Piece Trading Card Game community that helps create visually appealing tournament results.
-I’m always tinkering with new ideas, whether it’s automating something with Python or experimenting with cloud deployments.

-When I’m not coding, you might find me volunteering, playing disc golf, basketball, or tennis, or getting into a good board/card/video game.
-I also love reading, crocheting, collecting pins, and exploring new places and adventuring!
+When I'm not coding, you might find me volunteering, playing disc golf, basketball, or tennis, or getting into a good board/card/video game.
+I also love reading, crocheting, collecting pins, and exploring new places and adventuring.

+If you have some time, please enjoy some pictures of myself, my partner, our dog Momo, and our cat Appa.

 <div class="about-carousel">
-  <button class="carousel-btn prev" aria-label="Previous image">&#8592;</button>
   <div class="carousel-images">
     {% assign carousel_images = site.static_files | where_exp: "file", "file.path contains 'assets/images/carousel/'" %}
     {% assign shuffled = carousel_images | sample: carousel_images.size %}